Tanujarora100/Devops-Interview-Notes/Devops-Notes/Deployment/DeploymentStrategy.md

 ### **2. Canary Deployment**

 **Description:** In a Canary deployment, the new version of the application is released to a small subset of users or servers (the canary group).
-This allows for early detection of issues.
-If the new version performs well, it is gradually rolled out to the rest of the users or servers.

 **Advantages:**
 - Reduces risk by limiting the initial exposure of the new version.
 - Allows for real-world testing and feedback.